ku-plrg-classroom/docs/cose212/fae-cps/README.md

 The `FAE-cps` language is exactly the same as the [`FAE`](../fae/README.md) language, but it uses the **continuation-passing style** (CPS) for the interpreter.
-In this assignment, you will implement two functions: `interp` and `reduce`.
+In this assignment, you will implement two functions: `interpCPS` and `reduce`.

 ## Specification of `FAE-cps` language